katebarouch/DengueDestroyers/README.md

 ### **Customizing Data Views**

 ## Collaborator Contributions
--Smrithi Surender: Led the main data sourcing efforts, conducted literature reviews, and provided assistance with code development and testing.
+- Smrithi Surender: Led the main data sourcing efforts, conducted literature reviews, and provided assistance with code development and testing.

-Kate Barouch: Led the main coding efforts, contributed to rigorous testing and debugging, reviewed code documentation for JBrowse, and provided support with literature review.
+- Kate Barouch: Led the main coding efforts, contributed to rigorous testing and debugging, reviewed code documentation for JBrowse, and provided support with literature review.

-Mariette Peutz: Assisted with literature review, contributed to defining code requirements, and provided assistance with code development and testing.
+- Mariette Peutz: Assisted with literature review, contributed to defining code requirements, and provided assistance with code development and testing.